Mexborough and Swinton Times, June 17

 Economical Pit Shovel Patented.

-Mr Albert G.Gulliford, of 125 Tickhill Street, Denaby Main, I just patented a new invention of ways which, he calculates, will effect substantial saving in the working of collieries.
+Mr Albert G.Gulliford, of 125 Tickhill Street, Denaby Main, has just patented a new invention of ways which, he calculates, will effect substantial saving in the working of collieries.
 The invention is a shovel suitable for use by miners, and it is constructed in two parts, the shaft and blade holder in one piece and the blade itself making the other.

 The blade holder is flanged so as to form a socket, and into this socket the blade itself fits, and is fastened by means of screws.
 By this means the blade of the shovel may be taken out and change as often as necessary, whereas at present, at most collieries when the blade is worn the whole shovel is thrown away.
 The holder is so constructed as to be capable of holding any sort of blade, and round or square blades can be used at will.
 This invention will effect a saving, Mr Gulliford estimates, of 50%.